-This comprehensive directory is updated weekly to reflect current care techniques and new cultivar releases.
-Whether you are designing a jungle room or adding a single statement plant, our verified data provides the foundation for successful indoor gardening.
+This directory is maintained as published profiles change.
+Whether you are designing a jungle room or adding a single statement plant, the published profiles give you a practical starting point for indoor gardening.

 Before selecting a species, familiarize yourself with the fundamental principles of indoor plant care and environmental requirements.

-Choose the right pot material, size, and drainage for healthy root systems.
+Pick the right potting mix and drainage for healthy indoor roots.

 Our editors highlight these species for their exceptional performance and popularity.